cschneider/Karaf-Tutorial/camel/jms2rest/ReadMe.txt

 What did we install
 -------------------

-We first added the feature files for cmael and activemq.
+We first added the feature files for camel and activemq.
 Then we installed the necessary features for a local ActiveMQ broker and our example.

 The create broker command creates a blueprint xml file in the deploy folder that starts and configures a broker.
 It also initializes a